elsacmonteiro/cloud-software-landing-page/README.md

-# cloud-software-landing-page
+# Cloud Software Landing Page 🌐

-A modern and minimalistic landing page for a management software, focusing on cloud solutions, CRM, and integrations.
-Built with HTML5, CSS3, and fully responsive design, ideal for showcasing digital products professionally.
+Welcome to **Cloud Software Landing Page**!
+This is a modern and responsive landing page project for a management software, highlighting cloud solutions, CRM features, and system integration capabilities.

+## 🚀 Features

+- **Responsive Design:** Fully compatible with desktops, tablets, and mobile devices.
+- **Dynamic Sections:**
+  - **Features:** Showcases the key benefits of the software.
+  - **Pricing:** Detailed plans for Basic, Standard, and Advanced tiers.
+  - **Contact:** Newsletter subscription form to keep users updated.
+- **Modern Aesthetic:** Dark background with purple highlights for a tech-inspired look.
+- **Smooth Scrolling:** Seamless navigation between sections.

+## 🖥️ Technologies Used

+- **HTML5:** Semantic and modern structure.
+- **CSS3:** Responsive styling and smooth transitions.
+- **Flexbox & Media Queries:** Flexible and adaptive layouts.